Brown-noser. Bootlicker. Butt kisser. It goes by many names, but sucking up is a national workplace pastime.

 Specifically, subjects of the study would compliment their bosses a few times, challenge them on a position, and do a personal favor.
 All of this put together over twelve months led to a 64 percent increase in the chances of a board appointment.

-How to spot a brown-noser in the office
+How to deal with the office suck-up